soumitradev/ProofPea/README.md

 - `make clean` - Deletes logs, and the executable
 - `make cleaner` - Deletes logs, the executable, and any object files that were compiled
 - `make valgrind` - Compiles all the code, makes an executable in the `build` folder, and runs it with [valgrind](https://valgrind.org/)

+## Documentation

+As of now, this project is not documented, but there is example driver code for using the library in the `cli` folder.
+I plan to use GitHub wiki pages to document this eventually.

 ## Syntax